HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 - Establish trust: Tell the driver where it can find trusted certificates.

 ## DB2 over SSL
-The sections below provide information on how to configure WebEngine to connect to Db2 over SSL (port 50001).
+The sections below provide information on how to configure WebEngine to connect to DB2 over SSL (port 50001).

 ### Prerequisite for DB2 over SSL
-Before configuring the WebEngine server, SSL connections must be enabled on the Db2 server.
+Before configuring the WebEngine server, SSL connections must be enabled on the DB2 server.
-To verify that the Db2 server is listening for SSL connections (e.g., on port 50001), use one of the following commands:
+To verify that the DB2 server is listening for SSL connections (e.g. on port 50001), use one of the following commands:

 ```
 netstat -tulnp | grep 50001